 The FIES is a sample survey, and the sample households are selected based on the following criteria.
 The entire land of Japan is stratified into the strata of 168 cities, towns and villages which are extracted according to region, city class, population change rates and industrial texture.
-As a rule, each survey unit is composed of two enumeration districts of the 2010 Population Census.
+As a rule,

-Each unit area is surveyed for 1 year, and after that one-twelfth of the units are renewed every month.
+Each unit area is surveyed for 1 year, and after that onetwelfth of the units are renewed every month.
 In case of households, the sample of two-or-more person household replaced by 6 months and the sample of one-person household replaced by 3 months.
 Data are obtained in four kinds of questionnaires, namely, Household Schedule, Family Account Book, Yearly Income Schedule and Savings Schedule.